chernikovalexey/Kumquat/documentation/Kernel.md

 ###Kumquat User-Storage (`ke.us`)

-JavaScript Object based storage with wealthy API.
+JavaScript Object-based storage with wealthy API.
 You're able to create lots of storages for further manipulations.

 __ke.us.choose(name):__

-Defaultly selected storage is "" - with empty name.
+By default selected storage is "" - with the empty name.

-Selects the storage with name `name` for further manipulations, but in contrast `ke.db` API here it's optional, so if you don't choose storage at first, other methods will work with default storage (named "" - empty).
+Selects the storage with name `name` for further manipulations, but in contrast `ke.db` API here it's optional, so if you don't choose storage at first, other methods will work with default storage (named "" — empty).
 If it does not exist, creates a new one, named `name`.

 ```javascript
 ke.us.choose('obj_storage');